openbis/community-data-models/README.md

 # Data Models
-Repository to share openBIS data models.
+A Repository of community developed openBIS data models.

 This repository can be used for sharing openBIS data models.